mukesh1996-ds/NextWordPrediction-LSTM/README.md

 * Add beam search for more realistic predictions
 * Train on larger text corpora (e.g., Wikipedia dump)
 * Convert into a Streamlit app

----

-## 📜 License

-This project uses public domain data and is provided for educational and research use only.

----